 And, the more I further dug into that website, Swingers in campgrounds definitely is a thing.

-So, let’s get back to the flamingos and pineapples.
+So, let’s get back to the flamingos and upside down pineapples.

 And since I’m not a Swinger nor don’t plan to be, I still found this to be quite interesting.